FATC0RK/powershell-profile/README.md

 ## ⚡ Install

-Copy code into your powershell profile file
+Copy code in `Microsoft.PowerShell_profile.ps1` into your powershell profile file

 ## Customize this profile